HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 The analysis of structured data in 2024 highlights a clear shift from its SEO roots toward a broader, more strategic role in AI and semantic metadata.
 The dominance of RDFa and Open Graph on over 60% of pages, combined with JSON-LD's growth (now on 41% of pages, particularly in ecommerce), points to a maturing technology.
 But the true impact lies in how structured data is transforming AI discovery and enhancing machine understanding.

 This year, we've seen significant changes in how search engines handle structured data.
-While Google has deprecated certain rich results, such as FAQs, HowTos, and SiteLinks, they've simultaneously introduced new types for vehicles, courses, 3D product models, loyalty cards, and certifications, expanding the scope of structured data.
+While Google has deprecated certain rich results, such as `FAQ`s, `HowTo`s, and `SiteLink`s, they've simultaneously introduced new types for vehicles, courses, 3D product models, loyalty cards, and certifications, expanding the scope of structured data.
 Even more importantly, structured data is now essential for AI systems, supporting tasks from fact-checking to improved search capabilities and training large language models (LLMs).

 The advent of Digital Product Passports and increased adoption of GS1 standards underlines the growing importance of structured data in commerce and regulatory compliance.
 As AI-driven search becomes the norm, businesses are realizing that structured data is no longer just about search visibility—it's key to ensuring content is machine-readable and future-proof.